Juan Ríus Rivera: Early years

 Rius Rivera was born in Mayagüez, Puerto Rico, to Eusebio Rius from Catalonia and Ramona Rivera from Puerto Rico.
 He was one of nine brothers.
 His paternal grandparents were Vicente Ríus and Francisca Rubio.
 His maternal grandparents were José Eusebio de Jesús de Rivera from Galicia, Spain and María Manuela de Rivera from Mayagüez.

 His family owned a coffee plantation in the Río Cañas Abajo barrio in Mayagüez, and were one of the wealthiest families in that town.
 There he received both his primary and secondary education.
 Rius Rivera was sent by his parents to study in Spain and earned his bachelor's degree in Barcelona.
-He then went to study law at the University of Madrid.
+He then went to study law at the University of Madrid, but he did not graduate.
 As a young man, he met and befriended the Puerto Rican patriot Ramón Emeterio Betances.
 Convinced that the Spanish Crown was mistreating the people of Puerto Rico and inspired by the ideals of Betances, Rius Rivera joined the pro-independence movement on the island.
 He became a member of the Mayagüez revolutionary cell "Capá Prieto" under the command of Mathias Brugman.